BLCM/bl3mods/Aaron0000/Balands/README.md

 ------------------------------
 1.5.5
 -----
-Balands now has a collection of seperate files apart from the original main file, for users to pick and choose what they prefer.
+Balands now has a collection of separate files apart from the original main file, for users to pick and choose what they prefer.
 This is largely divided into a file containing the balancing portion, and multiple files containing bugfixes, quality-of-life adjustments, and other miscellaneous options.

-Removed the Smaller HUD and Animation-Speed-Up mods from the main Balands file and seperated them into the previously mentioned individual files.
-Also added the Map Defogger from the Unofficial Community Patch as a seperate file.
+Removed the Smaller HUD and Animation-Speed-Up mods from the main Balands file and separated them into the previously mentioned individual files.
+Also added the Map Defogger from the Unofficial Community Patch as a separate file.

 Removed the P.A.T.
 Mk.
 III from Spongeboss' dedicated drops since it has already been moved to General Blisterpus.